LuxProvide/HPC-FPGA/docs/index.md

 ## Who is the course for ?

-- This course is for students, researchers, enginners wishing to discover how to use oneAPI to program FPGA in this fantastic fields which is **Quantum Computing**.
+- This course is for students, researchers, enginners wishing to discover how to use oneAPI to program FPGA.

 - Participants should still have some experience with Python & modern C++ (e.g., [Lambdas](https://en.cppreference.com/w/cpp/language/lambda), [class deduction templates](https://en.cppreference.com/w/cpp/language/class_template_argument_deduction)).